LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Mental/Minor/Medic.md

 First Aid
 Trigger: A character takes damage from an act of violence or a Physical Hazard
 Benefit: The Power of the Attack or Hazard is reduced by the Power of the Support.
-Going Hot: The Both the Supported and Supporting character have their Agency or Impact in the next Scene reduced by 1.
+Going Hot: Both the Supported and Supporting character have their Agency or Impact in the next Scene reduced by 1.
 If either character is Tracked or has Contact by a third party, they both are.